mrkschan/c10k-experiment/README.md

-simpleserver
+simple-event-server
 ============

-A simple network server to try select, poll, epoll, etc.
+A simple network server to try select, poll, epoll, etc. in Python.